 Garlic has built a reputation for being one of the best cold-curing foods, and for good reason.
 A review of the food published in the Cochrane Database of Systematic Reviews showed that a group of participants in a study who ate garlic over a three-month period only had 24 cases of the common cold total, a significant decrease in comparison to the 65 cases reported by the control group.
 However, the researchers noted that more studies need to be conducted in order to validate garlic’s true impact on the common cold.

-“An apple a day keeps the doctor away” isn’t just an old wives’ tale—apples actually can help prevent illnesses such as the common cold.
+“An apple a day keeps the doctor away” isn’t just an old wives’ tale—apples actually are some of the most potent foods to boost your immune system.
 This fruit contains phytochemical antioxidants, according to a study published in Nutrition Journal.
 These antioxidants help boost immunity and reduce the risk of chronic diseases.

 Most nuts contain vitamin E, another vitamin that’s crucial to fighting off sickness.
-A study published by the Journal of the American College of Nutrition found that taking 50 milligrams of vitamin E daily helped cigarette-smoking men who were 65 years and older living in cities reduce their risk of catching a cold by 28 percent, however the researchers noted that more studies need to be conducted in order to fully validate vitamin E’s potential in preventing colds.
+A study published by the Journal of the American College of Nutrition found that taking 50 milligrams of vitamin E daily helped cigarette-smoking men who were 65 years and older living in cities reduce their risk of catching a cold by 28 percent, however the researchers noted that more studies need to be conducted in order to fully validate vitamin E’s potential as an immune boosting food in preventing colds.

 Like salmon, light white tuna is also filled with zinc.
 This nutrient has a heavy impact on your immune system, and helps reduce symptoms of the common cold, according to a study by theCochrane Database of Systematic Reviews.
 The study found that people who were ingesting at least 75 milligrams of zinc a day were relieved of their cold symptoms in a shorter amount of time in comparison to those who did not.